 Always remember that the people you surround yourself with play an important role in the quality of your life and your mental state.
 Choose wisely.

 One of the many ways in which you can simplify your life is by clearing the clutter in your home.
+This includes the whole house, from the bedroom, to the lounge, kitchen and even the bathroom.

 How do you do this?
 By taking one step at a time, and by clearing one room at a time.